 PDF download Download Article

-1. Eggs can be cooked in a variety of ways, from scrambling and poaching to baking.
-Scrambled/fried eggs are the most common ways to cook eggs, and include omelets, sunny-side up, and over-easy eggs.
+1. [16] Scrambled/fried eggs are the most common ways to cook eggs, and includes sunny-side up and over-easy eggs.
+This also includes omelets, which Chef Woodward says are a staple.[17]
 Boiled eggs can be prepared hard or soft-boiled, while you can cook eggs on the stovetop (poached), in the oven (baked), or in the microwave.
-Here is a breakdown of the different cooking methods to help you order eggs the right way:[11]
+Here is a breakdown of the different cooking methods to help you order eggs the right way:[18]

 • Scrambled: Beaten eggs that are stirred in a pan until fluffy.